 All of DVR's obligations under this Agreement are contingent upon the availability and continued appropriation of State and Federal funds.
 In no event shall DVR be liable for any payments in excess of such available appropriated funds.
-In the event that the amount of any available or appropriated funds provided by the State or Federal sources for the purchase of services hereunder shall be reduced, terminated, or shall not be continued at an aggregate level sufficient to allow for the purchase of the specified amount of services to be purchased hereunder for any reason whatsoever, DVR shall notify the Service Provider of such reduction of funds available and DVR shall be entitled to reduce its commitment here under as it deems necessary.
+In the event that the amount of any available or appropriated funds provided by the State or Federal sources for the purchase of services hereunder are reduced, terminated, or do not continue at an aggregate level sufficient to allow for the purchase of the specified amount of services purchased hereunder for any reason whatsoever, DVR shall notify the Service Provider of such reduction of funds available and DVR shall be entitled to reduce its commitment here under as it deems necessary.